leecbaker/planecommand_profiles/README.md

 To contribute a new profile, send a pull request.
 If you're not comfortable with doing that, send the profile to me by email: lee@planecommand.com.

+## Formatting and validating a profile

+There is a script included to validate and format profiles.
+I run this every time before committing to ensure that profiles are in a consistent state.

 ## License

 Licensed under the MIT license (See the LICENSE file).
 This project may not be copied, modified, or distributed except according to those terms.